meghalabs/neetcode-30day-js/Day15-Debounce/notes.md

 ## Day 15 - debounce
 # Debounce Function in JavaScript

+//we need to have a timer from settimeout and clearthe time out if timer is running

 ## Problem Statement

 Given a function `fn` and a time in milliseconds `t`, implement a **debounced** version of that function.